d4n3sh/thedaneshproject/content/posts/2010-09-27-how-to-fix-ubuntu-10-10-virtualbox-guest-additions-problems.md

   - 890794478

 ---
-If you&#8217;re trying to run Ubuntu 10.10 Beta on your VirtualBox, you&#8217;re most likely having issues with the screen resolution.
-Installing the default VirtualBox client doesn&#8217;t quite help.
+If you're trying to run Ubuntu 10.10 Beta on your VirtualBox, you're most likely having issues with the screen resolution.
+Installing the default VirtualBox client doesn't quite help.
 Try the steps below,

 1. Open terminal and enter the following command: